 To be honest, I still don’t know how to manage this one.
 People continue to ask questions that make me a bit uncomfortable and that’s never going to change.
 They ask about my background or where I’m really from.
 Sometimes I don’t want to get into it.
 I want to have a different conversation.
 I want to talk about something that makes me feel more than the ethnic puzzle piece that a stranger is trying to figure out.
 I want to deflect and shift the conversation.
 But it’s hard for me.
 Perhaps it’s the part that wants to be liked so badly that I’ll become their petri dish to pick at, as long as they’re enjoying what they’re looking at.
 But I think it’s important so speak up.
 To be able to have the skills to say, hey I’m not comfortable talking about that right now, can we focus on this?
 Or, in more extreme cases, to be able to call out prejudice when they see it.

-Learn about how their experience is different than yours, and support it
+Learn about how their experience is different from yours.
+Validate it.

 Having a mixed kid means raising someone that doesn’t have the same physical characteristics of yourself.
 Again, you can’t deny the reality of that.
 They are not a mini carbon copy of you.
 This means that they might have drastically different needs and things you need to learn about.
 For example, your kid might need a different barber than you have.
-If your white and your kid is black, make sure you don’t take them somewhere that doesn’t butcher their headtop.
+If your white and your kid is black, make sure you take them somewhere that doesn’t butcher their headtop.
 It’s a different experience.
 They also might be accepted into social settings you never were.
 If you’re the minority and your kid is whiter, their experience is going to be completely different.
-Listen to them, support it and find them the resources they need to thrive as themselves, not a mini version of you.
+Listen to them, support it and find them the resources they need to thrive as themselves.